Monthly Archives: June 2021

 Pentecost B+4 Video

-We are in that in-between, liminal season of change, but we can’t quite see what that change is bringing.
+For the past six months, this church has been in transition between pastors.
+It’s been my privilege to walk with you through this season of change.
+Back in January I told you it was a “liminal” season, a time on the threshold between what has been and what will be.
+The thing about standing on that threshold is that we can’t quite see what that change is bringing.
 Some of us face this uncertainty with dread, while others see possibilities the future promises.
 In fact, we aren’t so different from the disciples who followed Jesus through Galilee as he taught and healed and shared the good news of God’s kingdom coming into the world

 Those disciples knew they were on the cusp of change, but they couldn’t imagine what lay ahead.
 Some of them were convinced Jesus would soon lead them in a military takeover.
 Others were confused by the way he turned upside down everything they had known to be true.